Things to do in York, Lancaster, Chester

 York County Library

-▪ The York County Library in Rock Hill offers the following free programs in March.
+▪ The York County Library in Rock Hill offers the following free programs this month.
 Register online at yclibrary.org.

-Teaching Thursdays - Digital Downloads, 10 a.m.-noon Thursday.
-Staff will present digital downloads the library offers and how to download them.
-Bring tablets or e-readers you have questions about using.
-Register online or call 803-981-5845.
+The Good Yarn Stitching Group, 11:30 a.m.-1:30 p.m.
+Monday.
+Join our drop-in stitching group.
+All skill levels welcome.
+No registration required.

+New to Homeschooling Forum, 6-7:30 p.m.
+Monday.
+Veteran homeschooling parents will share insights and helpful hints.
+For ages 11-17 and their caregivers.
+Register online or call 981-5830 to register.
+Limit 40 families.

 Volunteers